 What can you offer in your AdWords campaign that is so compelling your prospect would be a fool to not take action?
-And how can you stand out from all the other ads your prospect is going to see in the search results?
+How can you stand out from all the other ads your prospect will see in the search results?

-The answer is your irresistible offer, which consists of the following 4 components:
+The answer is your irresistible offer, which consists of the following four components:

 When you make an offer that appears to be too good to be true, then your prospect may be a little skeptical.
 So you must provide a believable reason for your offer.

-For example, if you’re running a special sale, then you need to give a reason why you’re offering such a steep discount.
+For example, if you’re running a special sale, you need to explain why you’re offering such a steep discount.
 The reason could be anything: clearing out inventory, end-of-the-year sale, celebrating an anniversary, opening a new store, your birthday, and so on.

 Whenever possible, I always recommend you include some kind of guarantee in your offer.
-It will improve your response rates and it’s another great way to differentiate yourself from your competitors.
+It will improve your response rates, and it’s a great way to differentiate yourself from your competitors.